rabbi16-04/django-personal_portfolio/README.md

-# A simple portfolio website made by using django framework.
+# A simple portfolio website.
-Hosted on pythonanywhere.
-Here is the link https://fazleyrabbi.pythonanywhere.com/
+The website was made by using django framework & hosted on pythonanywhere.com Here is the link https://fazleyrabbi.pythonanywhere.com/